carolius/EEG-Detection-of-Human-Faces-and-their-Familiarity/README.md

 For each subsequent image the application records the signal and makes a prediction about the class of the image displayed.
 Classification accuracy is reported as an average.

 ### Familiar Face Dataset
-The team has removed all 'familiar-face' datasets for privacy reasons.
+All'familiar-face' datasets have been removed for privacy reasons.
 If you wish to replicate this experiment feel free to upload your own folder of images to the same directory and update the psychopy file `rt_psychopy.py` found in `src\timeflux\nodes_dev`

 Under the __init__() method in this file you can change the folder name to match the new folder you have added.